 We often get questions about investing in vacation properties on our communities.
 Many members of our communities own short-term rental properties.
 It can be a very lucrative alternative income stream, with many members making over 6 figures annually from their short-term rentals with minimal work, especially if using a property management company.
 As an added benefit, depending on how you choose to approach it, you have a vacation property you could use for yourself, family, and friends.

-Disclaimer: This page may contains information about our sponsors, as well as affiliate links, which support the group at no cost to you.
-These should be viewed as introductions rather than formal recommendations - please do your own due diligence before making decisions based on this page.
-We are not formal financial, legal, or otherwise licensed professionals, and you should consult these as appropriate.
+Disclosure/Disclaimer: This page contains information about our sponsors and/or affiliate links, which support us monetarily at no cost to you.
+These should be viewed as introductions rather than formal recommendations.
+Our content is for generalized educational purposes.
+We are not formal financial, legal, or tax professionals and do not provide individualized advice specific to your situation.
+You should consult these as appropriate and/or do your own due diligence before making decisions based on this page.
+To learn more, visit our disclaimers and disclosures.

 Quick Links